Wednesday, September 11, 2019

 “We have to get back across the border.
 Now!”
 Lawrie said.

 “Yep.
 Let’s go.”
 I agreed.
-We had no idea what was going on, but we were not in our own country and all we could think of was getting safely home before the border was closed.
+We had no idea what was going on, but we were not in our own country, and all we could think of was getting safely home before the border closed.
 We paid for our coffees and sprinted back to our Pontiac Firebird.

 We had a Sirius satellite radio in the car and set it to the public broadcast system, listening intently for more information.

-We arrived around midnight at the Orville – Osoyoos crossing.
+We arrived around midnight at the Orville/Osoyoos crossing.
 We were the only vehicle at the normally busy facility.
-We asked the customs agents if the border was going to be closed.
-They said they weren’t sure, but at the moment we were good to cross over.
+We asked the customs agents if the border was closing.
+They said they weren’t sure, but at the moment, we were good to cross over.

 The winding dark road between Osoyoos and Penticton was more difficult than the previous thirteen hours on the main highway.
 The dark country road passed by vineyards and orchards with hungry deer haphazardly crossing in front of our vehicle.
 We had a few near misses, but managed to arrive at our house without an accident.